-Please note that this form is for reference purposes only.
-All grant applications must be submitted on the Application Portal.
+$Please \ note that this form \ is for \ reference \ purposes \ only. \ All \ grant \ applications \ must be \ submitted \ on \ the \ Application \ Portal.$

-Fligibility Quiz
+Eligibility Quiz

-Liigibiiity Q012

-The total value of your project does not exceed \$150,000 □ Yes □ No
+The total value of your project does not exceed \$150,000 Yes No

-Are you a Canadian community housing provider (non-profit, social or cooperative), tenant association or community organization? □ Yes □ No
+Are you a Canadian community housing provider (non-profit, social or cooperative), tenant association or community organization?
+Yes No

-The purpose, objectives or related programming falls under the funding objectives and eligible activities mentioned in the Community-Based Tenant Initiative Fund description. ☐ Yes☐ No
+The purpose, objectives or related programming falls under the funding objectives and eligible activities mentioned in the Community-Based Tenant Initiative Fund description.
+Yes No

 What is the name of your project?

 Applicant Information

 First Name

 Last name

 Email

 Phone

 Job Title

-Secondary contact (executive director, senior ma anagement, board member or other)
+Secondary contact (executive director, senior management, board member or other)

 First Name

 Last name

 Email Address

 Phone

 Job Title

 Organization Details

 Organization's Legal name

 Acronym

+,

 Other used name

 Email

+Lillan

 Facebook

+Darley die

 LinkedIn

 Website

 Number + street

+Nomber + Street

 City

 Postal Code

+Dravings/Tarritons

 Province/Territory

 What type of organization are you?
 Non-Profit Housing Co-op Housing Sector Service provider Community Organization Tenant Association Social Housing Non-profit organisation

 Organization History

 Mission Statement

+mission statement

 Geographic area of operation

 Number of Employees

-What type of population do you work with? □ Survivors fleeing domestic violence □ Seniors □ Indigenous peoples □ Young adults/at-risk youth □ People with developmental disabilities □ People with mental health and addiction challenges □ Families □ Single-parent households □ People experiencing social isolation □ Low-income households □ People experiencing homelessness □ LGBTQ2+ □ Racialized persons/communities □ Veterans □ Newcomers and refugees □ People with physical disabilities □ Other (Please specify)
+What type of population do you work ☐ Survivors fleeing domestic violence

+with? □ Seniors

+□ Indigenous peoples

+☐ Young adults/at-risk youth

+People with developmental disabilities

+People with mental health and addiction challenges

+Families

+☐ Single-parent households

+People experiencing social isolation

+☐ Low-income households

+☐ People experiencing homelessness

+☐ LGBTQ2+

+☐ Racialized persons/communities

+□ Veterans

+☐ Newcomers and refugees

+☐ People with physical disabilities

+☐ Other (Please specify)

 Organization's total yearly budget

+organization's total yearly bouget

+What time of comiles do you may ide?

-What type of services do you provide? (other than housing and maintenance- related services)
+What type of services do you provide?

+(other than housing and maintenance-

+related services)

 Number of members (if relevant)

-nal/provincial/national associations/networks (e.g., Co- o québécois des OSBL d'habitation, the Federation of
+Is the organization a member of any region nal/provincial/national associations/networks (e.g., Co-

+québécois des OSBL d'habitation, the Federation of

+Metro Tenants' Associations, etc.)? yes/no ,

+Association/Network Name

+ASSOCIATION/NETWORK Name

 Main funding sources

 For housing providers only:

+r or moosing providers only.

 Number of buildings

-Housing units managed by the organization
+Housing units managed by the

+organization

-Number of tenants living in your buildings (list average/approximate number of tenants in your building[s])
+Number of tenants living in your

+buildings (list average/approximate

+number of tenants in your building[s])

+, 31-1/